Rakesh01999/MoneyWave-client/README.md

 ## Overview

-Matrimony Mate is an advanced matrimonial platform designed to bring people together and help them find their perfect match.
+Matrimony is an advanced matrimonial platform designed to bring people together and help them find their perfect match.
 Our goal is to create a secure and user-friendly environment where individuals can explore potential matches and build meaningful relationships leading to happy and successful marriages.

 ## Features